Vyral/base-template/_drafts/aligning-your-home-type-and-loan-type.md

 {% include youtube.html %}

-Home types and loan types—what do you need to know about them?
+<center>Home types and loan types—what do you need to know about them?</center>

 If you have a VA or FHA loan, there are certain requirements that you need to fulfill in order to get the money, such as the condition of the home.
 As agents, when walking through a home when using a VA or FHA loan, we take note of the condition of the home, looking for things such as peeling paint, torn carpets, broken handrails, or problems with windows.